MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/persistent-chat-server/capacity-planning.md

 - NOCSH
 ms.localizationpriority: medium
 ms.assetid: 7a850cd5-c789-4795-a8ff-083be21ae784
-description: "Summary: Read this topic to learn about capacity planning for Persistent Chat Server in Skype for Business Server 2015."
+description: "Summary: Read this topic to learn about capacity planning for Persistent Chat Server in Skype for Business Server."
 ---

-# Capacity planning for Persistent Chat Server in Skype for Business Server 2015
+# Capacity planning for Persistent Chat Server in Skype for Business Server

-**Summary:** Read this topic to learn about capacity planning for Persistent Chat Server in Skype for Business Server 2015.
+**Summary:** Read this topic to learn about capacity planning for Persistent Chat Server in Skype for Business Server.

 Persistent Chat Server can perform multi-user, real-time chat that can persist for future retrieval and search.
 Unlike group instant messaging (IM) that is saved in a user's mailbox if conversation history is configured, a Persistent Chat Server session stays open longer, and the content is saved on a server, along with the messages, files, URLs, and other data that are part of an ongoing conversation.